 What a shame she's fucked in the head," they said

 She'll patch up your tapestry that I shred

 - King's Quest IV: Part of Rosella and Edgar's game of pinball when it comes to Standard Hero Reward.
 Lolotte tried to invoke this and a cross of And Now You Must Marry Me when it came to marrying Rosella (disguised as a peasant) to her hunchbacked "son" Edgar.
 Turns out Edgar was Good All Along and helped Rosella escape due to I Want My Beloved to Be Happy.
 After Lolotte was killed, her rival Genesta restored Edgar to his true form of a handsome fairy prince.
 Edgar offered himself as Standard Hero Reward for Rosella, but she had to turn him down ("Sorry, Eddie.
 Gotta get the magic fruit to my sick dad...")
 Wisely, when they meet again in the seventh game, he merely asks for a proper courtship.
-Both the Fan Sequel and the Telltale Games version sow that They Do.
+Both the Fan Sequel and the Telltale Games version show that Rosella agreed.